 Guidance on content patterns and key concepts: Global Partnership — scope — societal architecture — actor maps — statute books — initiative books — resource books — three realm maps — government functions — industry sectors — municipal circles

 In development strategies and initiatives one often makes assumptions on actors and the (possible) claims these actors have on resources.
-Baseline descriptions of the current situation, the prevailing statutes, and of the change initiatives to which actors have committed, frequently occur.
+Baseline descriptions of the current situation, the prevailing statutes, and of the change initiatives to which actors have committed, are frequently made.

-As many actors participate, or have stakes, in concurrent and successive initiatives, much will be written about each actor, yet no initiative will provide and maintain a comprehensive and up-to-date description, and there will be no consensus description.
+As many actors participate, or have stakes, in concurrent and successive initiatives, much will be written about each actor, yet no initiative will provide and maintain a comprehensive and up-to-date description of the status quo, and there will be no consensus description.
 Facts and views about the current situation, statutes and the (expected) impact of statutes and initiatives are usually presented with a filter that is biased by opinion:

 - to underscore the opinion that government has too many powers, the claims of government agencies will be presented as if no checks and balances exist and as if officials act in a role of principal rather than in a role of agent;

-- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government induced by a narrow discourse of lean government and deregulation, and by the poor attention given to the division of powers that comes with democratic institutions and social contracts.
+- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government, a narrow discourse of lean government and deregulation, and poor attention being given to the division of powers that comes with democratic institutions and social contracts.

-Because of their socio-systemic complexity and the multiple disciplines, events and shocks that have contributed to their emergence over several millennia, the democratic arena has become more complex than most people can cope with in their imagination.
+Because of its socio-systemic complexity and the multiple disciplines, events and shocks that have contributed to its emergence over several millennia, the democratic arena has become more complex than most people can cope with in their imagination.
 And few will have the luck of being able to experience its workings in more than only a few facets.
 Judges and some politicians, especially the senior ones, are privileged in this sense: for them the democratic arena has become a small world.
-Yet for 99,99% of the population of any country in the world, the democratic arena is a big world.
-Claims and mandates are poorly understood and they are prone to mis-representation in discourse.
+Yet for 99,99% of the population of any country in the world, the democratic arena is a big world1.
+Claims and mandates are poorly understood and they are prone to mis-representation in the discourse.
+Such conditions feed alienation of the constituencies from their Executive and Legislature, as we increasingly witness, even in modern democracies.

 Making a Big World Small, wiki page by wiki page

-By sharing actor maps, statute books, initiative books, sector maps and government function maps, stakeholders can express and refine facts and dependencies, such that a fair shared image of reality and of feasible change options may emerge.
-This in its turn will bring substantial benefits to development initiatives.
+By sharing actor maps, statute books, initiative books, sector maps and government function maps, stakeholders can express and refine facts, ideas, conflicts, agreements and dependencies, such that a fair shared image of reality as a sociotope becomes possible, and feasible change options can be explored in a more inclusive and converging manner.
+This in its turn will bring substantial benefits to development initiatives undertaken by multiple stakeholders2.

-The functions of actors, the relationships among the actors, claims on resources, and references to mandates, all are governed by prevailing statutes (social contracts) or customary law.
-This is briefly explained at Access, Claims and Contracts.
+The functions of actors, the relationships among the actors, claims on resources, and references to mandates and powers, all are governed by prevailing statutes (social contracts) or customary law.
+This is briefly explained at Access, Claims and Contracts (Ens Dictionary).

-The Actor Atlas targets to fulfill the role of a societal architecture repository1 and contains:
+The Actor Atlas targets to become a societal architecture repository3.
+The Actor Atlas contains:

 - statute books listing the statutes that express the institutionalized relationships among the actors;

-- role descriptions for macro, meso, micro and pico actors; and
+- Social actors role descriptions for selected macro, meso, micro and pico actors;

-In the societal architecture actors are classifed at levels macro, meso, micro and pico in accordance with their functions and claims.
-The classification is clarified and justified in below pages:
+In the social architecture actors are classifed at levels macro, meso, micro and pico in accordance with their functions and claims.
+The classification is clarified, justified and illustrated in below pages:

-Most of the statutes and initiatives are related to macro and meso-level actors.
+Most of the statutes, initiatives and resources are to be nurtured by macro and meso-level actors.
 The concerns of companies and citizens are typically represented by an interest or pressure group, which is a meso-level actor.
 Likewise, we consider the group of all rice farmers in a territory a meso-level actor.
 Yet the individual farmer is a pico-level actor.
 Also for micro-level actors the same rule applies: each bank operating in a country is a micro-level actor, yet the group of all banks, e.g., typically represented by a federation of banks, is a meso-level actor.

 Claims, Contracts and Agreements